apurvadolas27/SalesforceNotes/README.md

 # 📚 Salesforce Daily Notes

 Maintained by **Apurva**
-A structured, evolving collection of Salesforce concepts and daily learnings.
+A structured, evolving collection of Salesforce concepts, hands-on learnings, and personal insights.

 ---

-## 🗂️ Sections
+## 🧠 Purpose

-- `crm-overview/` → CRM fundamentals and Salesforce intro
-- `objects/` → Standard vs Custom Objects
-- `security/` → Users, Profiles, Roles, Permission Sets
-- `automation/` → Flow Builder, Workflow Rules, Apex Triggers
-- `customization/` → Configuration vs Customization
-- `analytics/` → Reports and Dashboards
-- `daily-log/` → Daily notes and summaries
+To build a comprehensive, well-documented Salesforce knowledge base—starting from foundational concepts and progressing toward advanced platform configuration, automation, and development.

 ---

-## 🧠 Goal

-To build a complete, well-documented Salesforce knowledge base—starting from basics and progressing to advanced topics.
+## 🚀 What's Inside

+This repository will serve as a personal learning journal, reference hub, and showcase of my Salesforce journey.
+It will include:

+- ✅ Daily notes and concept breakdowns
+- 🛠️ Hands-on troubleshooting logs
+- 📌 Key takeaways from courses, projects, and experiments

 ---

-📌 Updated daily with new learnings.
+## 🔄 Status

+Content is updated regularly as I learn and explore new areas of the Salesforce ecosystem.
+File structure and organization will evolve over time—stay tuned!

+---

+Feel free to suggest changes or improvements if you’re collaborating or just passing by.
+Thanks for visiting!